trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_PLAYBOOK.md

 - `S.TaggedErrorClass` for internal/library errors.
 Treat `new Error` inside
   library internals as migration evidence unless it is a host/tool boundary, test-only helper, or externally mandated error shape.
+- `Effect.try`, `Effect.tryPromise`, and `Result.try` for exception capture.
+  Treat `try`/`catch` blocks as migration evidence unless they are host/tool boundaries or test-only helpers.

 ## Scout Workflow